Workers’ Compensation Lawyer in Charleston, West Virginia

 If a defective product injured you, you might be able to bring a products liability action against the manufacturer of the product.

 If a toxic substance injured you, you might be able to bring a toxic tort lawsuit against the manufacturer of that substance.

 If you were injured because of your employer’s intentional or egregious conduct, you might be able to bring a personal injury lawsuit against your employer.

 If your employer does not carry workers’ compensation insurance, you may be able to sue your employer in civil court, or collect money from a state fund.

 If a third party caused your injury, you might be able to bring a personal injury lawsuit against the person.

-Our West Virginia Supreme Court has stated:
+The West Virginia Supreme Court has stated:

 “As a general principle, the West Virginia Workers’ Compensation Act provides immunity to covered employers for employee suits for “damages at common law or by statute” resulting from work-related injuries.
-An employer’s immunity is lost, however, when it acts with “Deliberate intention” to cause the employee’s injury.
+An employer’s immunity is lost, however, when it acts with “deliberate intention” to cause the employee’s injury.
 If the deliberate intention exception applies, the employee may file an action for damages in excess of workers’ compensation benefits.